deepwn/deepMiner/README.md

 Some VPS's default DNS can't find IP for the pool.
 Check your DNS setting if it's wrong.

 SSL cert request default TRUE.
 Use `certbot` to quickly set it.

+If not a bug just Qus in something setting or in install.
+Please write down at <https://github.com/deepwn/deepMiner/issues/8>

 ## Example